rmerryweather/richblog/README.md

 # richblog

-iThis is a stab at a blog in Laravel.
+This is a stab at a blog in Laravel.

 It may contain some non best practice due to lack of experience with laravel, but where possible Laravel documentation has been followed.